Laser Resurfacing

 • Treat sun damage and pigmentation

 There are two main categories: ablative and non-ablative lasers.
-Many modern treatments use fractional laser technology which treats a controlled fracture of the skin surface to reduce risks and shorten down time.
+Many modern treatments use fractional laser technology, which treats a controlled fraction of the skin surface to reduce risks and shorten downtime.

 Types of Laser Skin Treatment